adimyth/plant_disease/README.md

 ### Accuracy Plots
 !["Accuracy Plot"](extras/plant_disease.png)

-The entire model was done on [Google Colab](https://colab.research.google.com/), were they provide a GPU environment which is preconfigured for Deep Learning purpose.
+The entire model was trained on [Google Colab](https://colab.research.google.com/), were they provide a GPU environment which is preconfigured for Deep Learning purpose.

 My Google Colab Notebook for this project can be found [here.](https://drive.google.com/file/d/1yrSBy0bMJdNsih-jh6oCyTALB5ONACIy/view?usp=sharing)

-### How to run it
+### How to run it?

 #### Install the following list of packages
 * Flask